5 Tips On How To Prepare For A Successful Mount Kilimanjaro Climb

 Climbing Mount Kilimanjaro is no small task and ensuring that you are mentally and physically prepared prior to hiking is instrumental in the success of this.
 We recommend that you train in the gym 3-4 months before you start the endurance.
 Try walking or running on a treadmill for an hour each time, make sure this has a decent inclination so this simulates the walking you will be doing up the mountain.
 If you could do this for 4 times per week in the lead up that would be great.

-To Mentally prepare for this hike, there are limited shower facilities on Mount Kilimanjaro and you will be camping more than likely for at least 10 days, try your hand at camping in the country that you live in and research as much as you can about the hike so that you can mentally be ready for this.
+To Mentally prepare for this hike, there is limited shower facilities on Mount Kilimanjaro and you will be camping more than likely for at least 10 days, try your hand at camping in the country that you live in and research as much as you can about the hike so that you can mentally be ready for this.

 3. Gearing up for Kilimanjaro